 The most common causes of fatty liver in the United States and other Western countries are

 Metabolic abnormalities, such as excess body weight, insulin resistance (as can occur in diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more ), and high levels of fats (triglycerides and cholesterol) in the blood
+Symptoms of diabetes may... read more ), and high levels of fats (triglycerides and cholesterol) in the blood

 Certain drugs, including corticosteroids, tamoxifen, and certain chemotherapy drugs

 Hereditary metabolic disorders

 The combination of excess body weight, insulin resistance, and high triglyceride and/or cholesterol levels is called metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), high blood pressure, resistance to the effects of insulin (insulin resistance) or diabetes,... read more .
 All of these conditions cause fat to accumulate in liver cells by causing the body to synthesize more fat or by processing (metabolizing) and excreting fat more slowly.
 As a result, fat accumulates and is then stored inside liver cells.
 Just consuming a high-fat diet does not result in fatty liver.

 Rarely, fat accumulates in the liver during late pregnancy.
 This disorder, called fatty liver of pregnancy Fatty liver of pregnancy Some liver disorders occur only during pregnancy.
 Others (such as gallstones, cirrhosis, or hepatitis) may have been present before the pregnancy, or they may occur coincidentally with the pregnancy... read more or microvesicular steatosis, is usually considered a different disorder from fatty liver.

 Did You Know...